Clinton-Davis/chow/README.md

 ## Bugs :beetle:

-**Being able to login with dirrereant username.**
+**Being able to login with a different username.**
-The first way I had it set up was, on regerstration the username / email and password where loged to the database.
+The first way I had it set up was, on registration the username/email and password got logged to the database.
 When the user login in again, only the email was checked for duplets.
-The problem I had was the user could login with the right email and password but wrong username.
+The problem I had was the user could log in with the right email and password but wrong username.
-Upone adding a new recipe, the recipes are tagged with the username from session.
-Meaning if the user logged in with a differant username but correct email and password, they could be loggin but not edit/delete there recipe.
+Upon adding a new recipe, the recipes get tagged with the username from `Sessions`, which means if the user logged in with a different username but correct email and password, they could be logged in but not edit/delete their recipe.
 My first fix was to add the username input on the login page and have the username from the form checked with the username from the database.
-But this adds another input is not good UX
+But this adds another input is not good UX.

-- To fixed this bug was I took away the option for the user to get the username wrong on login.
-Once the email and passwords are check, sessions is created using the stored username.
+> To fix this bug, I took away the option for the user to get the username wrong on login.
+Once the email and passwords get checked, `Sessions` is created using the stored username.
 Fixing the UX problem at the same time.

 ```python
 login_user = users.find_one({'email': request.form['userEmail']})